 He quickly took a left right before the stairs then flew to the left and right again straight into the elevator.
 I felt like I was on the Pirates of the Carribean ride at Disneyland!

 I don’t remember much about the OR just about some talk about my nails and how the nurse was envious because she couldn’t have her nails painted due to work.
 Then the talk turned around to pedicures.
-I remember laughing as they plugged in my leg wraps that massaged my legs to make sure I didn’t get a blood clot.
+I remember laughing as they plugged in my leg wraps that massaged my legs to make sure I didn’t get a blood clot, a fear I had after several friends taking blood clot medicine have had complications and launched Xarelto lawsuits.
 I said it was like I was at a pedicure not having surgery.
 And that was the last thing I remember.